 How can you make yourself look like a Moscow mobster on the way to work?
 With a VETEMENTS top, whose combination of nude color and tattoo-like patterns will give the impression that you are carrying a suitcase of diamonds inside your backpack.
 Something to impose, think about it when you'll have to negotiate your raise...
 (650 €, women and men.)

 We enjoy the falsely candid appearance of this Calvin Klein 205W39NYC sweater.
 Counterbalance its pattern with pants with raw influences, such as torn black jeans or leather trousers, or enhance its romantic side with more formal notes.
-Its oversized cut is enough to give it a contemporary accent, capable of moving from one register to another, while preserving its Saint-Germain-des-Prés style vein.
+Its oversized cut is enough to give it a contemporary accent, capable of moving from one repertoire to another, while preserving its Saint-Germain-des-Prés style vein.
 At €1,485, all you have to do now is cry over your lost loves at the Café de Flore.
 The advantage?
 Following the departure of Raf Simons as head of the design studio, CK announced the discontinuation of its high-end line.
 Who knows, you might even have a collector's item there...

 In the same spirit, Kid Studio uses patterns that appear to have been drawn by a travelling portraitist, applied to jeans whose raw colour recalls that of a painter's canvas.
 A light interpretation of a classic, ideal in summer.
 As a bonus, its drawstrings at the bottom of the leg allow more versatility regarding shoes.
 (190 €)